© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rainslow Scrins 470m south west of Leadmines Farm is a scheduled monument protected by Historic England under reference 1017749.
 View the official record →

-Rainslow Scrins is a Bronze Age cairn located approximately 470 metres south west of Leadmines Farm in Derbyshire.
+Rainslow Scrins is a prehistoric cairn located in Derbyshire, approximately 470 metres south west of Leadmines Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017749.

 Rainslow Scrins 470m south west of Leadmines Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017749.